plependu/PiLabs/README.md

 > Follow these commands in the Visual Studios Code terminal in order to clone the repository:
 - git clone https://github.com/tyborgg/PiLabs-UMLS.git
 - cd .\PiLabs-UMLS\
+  - Make sure to open the PiLabs-UMLS folder in Visual Studios Code
 - git pull
   - Make sure you are up-to-date